I’ve always adored Moroccan food. Here’s my version of some delicious braised lamb shanks.

 - ¼ cup whole green olives

-- 1 ½ tbsp light brown sugar, or to taste
+- 1 ½ tablespoon light brown sugar, or to taste

 - Kosher salt and fresh cracked pepper

-- 2 tbsp cilantro, chopped, plus more for garnish
+- 2 tablespoon cilantro, chopped, plus more for garnish

 - Prep: Bring lamb shanks to room temperature for 30-60 minutes.
 Preheat oven to 350°F.